November 21, 2018

 That said, they aren't always the most delicious.
 While some are pleasantly palatable, others can be hard to swallow — and, unfortunately, the worst-tasting ones tend to be the healthiest or most "clean."

-But the way you eat protein bars is all about to change thanks to Runner's World which came across a Reddit thread that illuminated the world of protein bar consumers.
-It suggests that a 20 second jaunt in the microwave takes a regular ol' protein bar from mediocre to brownie status.
+But the way you eat protein bars is all about to change thanks to Runner's World, which came across a Reddit thread illuminating the world of protein bar consumers.
+It suggests that a 20-second jaunt in the microwave takes a regular ol' protein bar from mediocre to brownie status.

 TIL if I microwave a protein bar for 20 seconds, I basically make delicious chocolate peanut butter cake. from r/xxfitness

-Now, if you're concerned about the bar losing some of it's nutritional value in the microwaving process, a Body Building forum suggests that it shouldn't make a difference.
+Now, if you're concerned about the bar losing nutritional value in the microwave, a Body Building forum suggests that it shouldn't make a difference.

 While this microwaving hack takes the grab-and-go convenience out of the protein bar experience, it certainly transforms it into a healthier and protein-rich dessert if served with milk or ice cream.

-If you're looking for a healthy protein bar to try this healthy hack out on, check out this list of seven healthy protein bars also listing the three to avoid.
+If you're looking for a something to try out this healthy hack, check out this list of seven healthy protein bars and three to avoid.